-Container Closure Systems ("CCS")
+Drug Containment Systems ("DCS")

-The CCS market includes the markets for pre-fillable syringes ("PFS"), vials, cartridges and ampoules.
-Based on data collected by IQVIA, we estimate the total addressable market of CCS solutions to be approximately \$2.8 billion as of 2020, expected to grow at a Compounded Annual Growth Rate ("CAGR") of approximately 6% to 7% through 2024.
-Growth in the CCS market is driven by the increasing number of new drug launches by biotechnology innovators and international vaccine programs, both of which are expected to generate continued demand for pre-fillable syringes and cartridges.
-Customers in this market increasingly seek out "ready-to-use" products which include pre-sterilized offerings and ready-to-use packaging (PFS, vials, ampoules and cartridges) that provide higher flexibility, lower total cost of ownership and reduced time to market.
-In addition to these underlying drivers, the impact of COVID-19 and international vaccination programs are expected to produce further volume growth inpre-fillable syringes and vials.
-We have significant exposure to the highest-growth segments of the CCS market, with pre-fillable syringe and vial sub-segments estimated to grow at a CAGR of 8% to 9% and 7% to 8%, respectively.
+The DCS market includes the markets for pre-fillable syringes ("PFS"), standardized and ready-to-use vials, cartridges and ampoules.
+Based on data collected by IQVIA, we estimate the total addressable market of DCS solutions to be approximately \$3.3 billion as of 2021, including the temporary impact of COVID-19 programs.
+Excluding the impact of COVID-19, we expect the market to grow at a Compounded Annual Growth Rate ("CAGR") of approximately 6% to 7% through 2024.
+Growth in the DCS market is driven by the increasing number of new drug launches by biotechnology innovators and international vaccine programs, both of which are expected to generate continued demand for pre-fillable syringes, vials, and cartridges.
+Customers in this market increasingly seek out "ready-to-use" products which include pre-sterilized offerings and ready-to-use packaging (PFS, vials, cartridges and ampoules) that provide pharmaceutical customers with higher flexibility, lower total cost of ownership and reduced time to market.
+In addition to these underlying drivers of our core business, the impact of COVID-19 and international vaccination programs are expected to produce further volume growth in pre-fillable syringes and vials.
+We are well positioned to capitalize on the highest-growth segments of the DCS market, with pre-fillable syringe and vial sub-segments estimated to grow at a CAGR of 8% to 9% and 7% to 8%, respectively excluding COVID-19.